javier-rivera-deel/bigcorp/README.md

 ## Big Corp Chart

 This tool allows to visualize an organizational chart.
+It's built on top of the D3 library, so the following features are available:

+- High-performance D3-based SVG rendering
+- Lazy-load children with a custom function
+- Handle up to 1 million collapsed nodes and 5,000 expanded nodes

 ** Instructions to run this project locally: **